-Eastern Bluebirds are common year-round residents in the Washington metro area, but they are infrequently seen at Monticello Park.
-You will have a much better chance to see them if you visit somewhere that has bluebird nest boxes, such as Occoquan Bay National Wildlife Refuge or Huntley Meadows.
+Spring: Eastern Bluebirds are common year-round residents in the Washington metro area, but they are infrequently seen at Monticello Park.
+They are much more common in areas that have bluebird nest boxes, such as Occoquan Bay National Wildlife Refuge or Huntley Meadows.

 Where to See Them in the Park